Chapter Twenty Two

 The Story of How We Met

-When I was a junior in Hannibal High School, I had made friends with a neighbor, George Millner, who lived three houses down from us on Grace Street.
+When I was a junior at Hannibal High School, I had made friends with a neighbor, George, who lived three houses down from us on Grace Street.
 George was a senior that year, and he had been dating my younger sister, Jean.
 Jean wanted to go to George’s graduation, and then go out to dinner afterwards, but she didn’t want to go alone.
 She asked me if I would get a date and go with her.

 Reporting this to Jean, she suggested that I call some of her friends.
 That idea didn’t appeal much to me.
 After all, we were talking about freshmen girls, two years younger than me!
 I didn’t know any freshmen, other than boys on the junior varsity football team.
-I thought of them as being quite a bit younger, and consequently had no friends in that age group.
+I thought of them as being quite a bit younger, and, therefore, had no friends in that age group.

-But, after making more phone calls over the next couple of nights, and still not having any luck at finding a date, I decided to pursue finding a date with a freshman.
+But, after making more phone calls over the next couple of nights, and still not having any luck at finding an available date, I decided to pursue finding a freshman girl who would like to go out on graduation night.
 After all, it was just for the one night, and George and Jean were really wanting me to double date with them.
 So, I went to Jean and asked her who she had in mind for me to call.
-She mentioned a couple of girls, one who lived just a block from us on Grace Street.
+She mentioned a couple of girls, one who lived just down the block from us on Grace Street.

 I knew the girl, from seeing her at the school bus stop, and passing by our house on the way to the neighborhood grocery store.
 Although she was cute, she was two years younger than me, the same age as my sister, so I had not paid much attention to her.